intabulas/go-node-bedrock/README.md

-# A Docker file with Go, Dep and Node (with npm and yarn)
+# A Docker file with Go, Node and other base goodies I need

 This is a base image that has the things I need to do backend and frontend development in golang and node.
 It also includes dep for legacy golang dependency management